hasan-sayeed/KnowMat2/README.md

 ### 🛡️ **Quality Assurance**
 - Confidence scoring for each extraction run
 - Hallucination detection using evaluation feedback
-- Safety checks for placeholder responses and lazy fallbacks
 - Flagging system for human review
 - Detailed rationales and review guides